learn-co-curriculum/dsc-data-viz/README.md

 * Understand the Matplotlib plot structure for drawing basic plots.
 * Visualize data using scatterplots, barplots and histograms

-## `matplotlib`
+## Matplotlib Plotting Library

-The `matplotlib` plotting library provides a range of built in functions to start visualizing data with minimum effort.
+The Matplotlib plotting library provides a range of built in functions to start visualizing data with minimum effort.

 Let's first import matplotlib's `pyplot` module (a module is a unit of prewritten code that we can use in our projects) into our working environment along with `numpy` (one of the most popular libraries in Python for scientific computing) to create our sample data.
 We shall import the `pyplot` module from `matplotlib` as it provides simple and agile creation of desired plots.